shoeffner/mthesis/src/state_of_the_art.md

 The Python package [deepgaze](https://github.com/mpatacchiola/deepgaze) by Massimiliano Patacchiola uses ++cnn to perform various human-computer interaction tasks.
-It claims as one of its features to be able to do gaze tracking, but the current version does not yet offer this functionality.
+It claims one of its features is to be able to do gaze tracking, but the current version does not yet offer this functionality.
 However, it does perform head pose estimation [@Patacchiola2017].
 Since its publication about the head pose estimation is from 2017, it is possible that